aws-samples/genai-bedrock-serverless/cloudops/README.md

 To avoid recurring charges, and to clean up your account after trying the solution outlined in this post, perform the following steps:

-1. From the _agentsforbedrock-cloudops_ folder, delete the SAM template for the solution:
+1. From the _cloudops_ folder, delete the SAM template for the solution:
 ```
 sam delete --stack-name <yourstackname> --capabilities CAPABILITY_NAMED_IAM
 ```